PRIVACY POLICY

 We have a No Cookies Policy.
 We do not use cookies on our website.

-• To respond to your inquiries or communications.
+• Respond to your inquiries or communications.

-• To operate, troubleshoot, and improve our websites.
+• Operate, troubleshoot, and improve our websites.

 • As we believe reasonably necessary or appropriate to comply with our legal obligations, to respond to legal process or requests for information issued by government authorities or other third parties, or to protect your, our, or others’ rights.
 We may use anonymous, de-identified, or aggregate information that does not reasonably identify you for any purpose, as permitted by applicable law.